NIO Phone: Screen

 NIO Phone uses a 6.81-inch curved screen based on Samsung E6, with a peak brightness of 1800 nits and a resolution of 3088x1440 (i.e. 2K screen).
 At the same time, NIO Phone uses LTPO technology instead of traditional LTPS, and the screen resolution can achieve 1–120 Hz adaptive refresh.
 The pixels of the entire series of screens are arranged in a diamond arrangement and support DCI-P3 wide color gamut.
 The cover is made of Corning Gorilla Glass Victus to enhance the ability to resist knocks and scratches.

 Chip and Storage

-All NIO Phone series are equipped with QualcommSnapdragon 8 Gen 2 leading version processor, which is the overclocking version of Qualcomm Snapdragon 8 Gen 2, NIO Phone AnTuTu scored 1.36 million.
-Qualcomm Snapdragon 8 Gen 2 leading version CPU adopts 1+4+3 architecture, and the process uses TSMC4nm process, Among them, the frequency of the super large core X3 reaches 3.36 GHz, the large core reaches 2.8 GHz, and the small core reaches 2.0 GHz.
-The leading version GPU is Adreno 740, whose frequency reaches 719 MHz.
+All NIO Phone series are equipped with a Qualcomm Snapdragon 8 Gen 2 processor.

-In terms of memory, different versions of NIO Phone represent different storage sizes.
+The NIO Phone comes in different storage and memory sizes.
 The performance version and the flagship version use 12GB of LPDDR5X RAM, and the EPedition version uses 16GB of RAM.
 The performance version uses 512GB of UFS 4.0 ROM, while the flagship and EPedition versions use 1TB.